Categories:

 The energy supplement is also automatically included with your Disability Support Pension, but it will be a different amount depending on your age and living situation.
 Both the energy supplement and the pension supplement will be included with your basic rate in your fortnightly payments.

 You might also be able to get an advance on your Disability Support Pension if you need more money immediately than your usual fortnightly amount.
 You will have to pay the advance back over time, so it will be paid back out of your future payments over the next six months.
 There are limits to the amount an advance can be.
-Over a six month period, you can get one advance at the highest possible amount, two smaller advances, or three advances of the minimum amount.
-For a single adult who’s older than 21, the lowest advance amount is $446.40, and the largest is $1,339.20.
+Over a six-month period, you can get one advance at the highest possible amount, two smaller advances, or three advances of the minimum amount.
+For a single adult older than 21, the lowest advance amount is $446.40, and the largest is $1,339.20.

-How do I Apply for a Disability Support Pension?
+How to Apply for Disability Support Pension

-In order to submit a disability pension application, you’ll need to provide supporting documents.
+To submit a disability pension application, you’ll need to provide supporting documents.
 What documents you need will depend on the information you provide as you go through the process of submitting your claim.
 If you apply online, then the website will tell you as you fill out the claim what documents you need to provide.
 Some supporting documents will be required, and others will be supplementary.
 You’ll need all required documents before you can submit your claim, but supplementary documents can be submitted up to 14 days after the claim.

 To find out what documents your claim will need, call Centrelink before you begin your claim.
 Explain your situation and how you believe you meet eligibility criteria for DSP, and they’ll be able to tell you what supporting documents you’ll need.